Joseph Goebbels: The Propagandist

 The war dragged on, there had been no swift victory after all, and though Germany remained largely unaffected on the domestic front the need to maintain morale in a conflict with no resolution in sight was always a priority.
 Wars need heroes and Goebbels took their exploits and writ them large, none more so than those of close family friend Erwin Rommel whose brilliant battlefield victories in the North African Desert were exaggerated in their strategic importance and repeated ad-nauseum to a then still receptive audience to acts of derring-do.

 In the meantime, he oversaw the production of anti-British propaganda and films along with the sickly-sweet romantic comedies of which the Fuhrer was particularly fond.
-Although, Goebbels sometimes wearied of such things these were the happy times for war would soon return to Germany.
+Although, Goebbels sometimes wearied of such things these were the happy times for war and its grim reality would soon return to Germany.

 The world held his breathe, and so did Joseph Goebbels.
 In private he expressed his doubts: We shall go down in history as the greatest statesmen of all time, or as the greatest criminals.